Monroe’s Motivated Sequence: Master the 5 Steps to Persuasive Speaking

 If we don’t implement these measures, we’ll have more demotivated health practitioners whose commitment to saving lives will only last as long as their willpower.
 Moreover, with family eager to see us at home, what’s the point of facing a demon and risking our lives when nobody appreciates it?

-3. Note that you must make these consequences appear tangible to your audience.
+1. Note that you must make these consequences appear tangible to your audience.
 They have to be realistic, such that your audience can also create a mental picture and be convinced that there’s no better idea than yours.
+Visualizing future scenarios can evoke a strong desire within the audience to pursue the proposed action or avoid negative outcomes, thereby galvanizing them into taking the necessary steps towards action.

 1. In every aspect of life, making the right call is very important.
-Even in the military, captains of armies often have to make a call at critical times during an operation, and the success or failure of their missions depends on whether they make the right call or the wrong one.
+Even in the military, captains of armies often have to act at critical times during an operation, and the success or failure of their missions depends on whether they make the right call or the wrong one.

-Since you have done a lot of work and persuasion during your presentation, make a straight call without leaving any room for doubt.
+Since you have done a lot of work and persuasion during your presentation, urge your audience with a strong call to action without leaving any room for doubt.
 Don’t leave room for options even though you have to avoid making your listeners feel like they are being coerced.

 You can say something like this: